-The TK/PPD is located in the "Assessment" section of the "Theory of knowledge" page on the OCC and is also available in the IBIS library.
+The TK/PPD is available as a link in the document titled May 2017-Forms and cover sheets published under Assessment on the OCC TOK page and is also available in the IBIS library.

 In response to feedback from schools, an improved version of TK/PPD is now available for first assessment from May 2017.
 The improved version includes fields to indicate the duration of the presentation and the number of candidates presenting.
 It also provides clearer guidance to candidates and teachers on how to complete their sections, and the space for each section has been extended slightly.
 Please note that all IB forms, including the TK/PPD, now have a set font size, so please ignore the requirement stated in the subject guide for the use of standard 12 font size.